Mushymato/HaveMoreKids/README.md

 ## Compatibility

-- Free Love: not compat rn (0.6.0), soon perhaps.
+- `Free Love`: not compat rn (0.6.0), soon perhaps.
-- Unique Children Talk: HMK has similar feature (allow talking to children), but you should be able to use UCT on a HMK kid without dialogue.
+- `Unique Children Talk`: HMK has similar feature (allow talking to children), but you should be able to use UCT on a HMK kid without dialogue.
-- LittleNPC: HMK has similar feature (children grow up to NPC), but you should be able to use LittleNPC with a HMK kid does NOT have HMK kid NPC data.
+- `LittleNPC`: HMK has similar feature (children grow up to NPC), but you should be able to use LittleNPC with a HMK kid that doesn't have NPC mode enabled.

 ## Multiplayer

-Custom kids are assigned unique id
+In order to ensure proper function, all players must install this mod and the same list of content packs for this mod.
+Compared to content patcher child replacer mods, this mod manages appearances of other player's children in a way that is consistent for all players, and thus all players need to have matching data and textures even if it is not their baby.
+This is extra important if the feature of letting kid grow up to a child is enabled.

 ## Uninstall